 - You must register on your assigned registration date/time.
 You can view your registration date/timeon your Campus Information System (CIS).
 Failure to register on time may result in required courses filling up, which could delay graduation.

 - If you are an international student, you must report your last semester to the International Student and Scholar Services (ISSS) office.
 More information about last semester notification is online here.

 - Applicants who missed the deadline to apply on time.

 - Candidates who have been denied graduation in a previous semester.

 Failure to reapply on time may delay your graduation.

 Reapplications should be submitted no later than the beginning of the graduating term.

 Reapplications will not be accepted more than one year in advance.

-- Get assistance with your job search from Career Services.
-Free services include career counseling, on-campus interviews, job postings, resume
+- Get assistance with your job search from Career and Professional Development Center.
+Free services include career counseling, on-campus interviews, job postings, resume reviews, etc.

 - Plan for Commencement Ceremonies and expect to receive graduation information from the University Campus Store.

 - A List of FAQ's regarding graduation can be found on the Graduation website.